Jhonny Núñez: Career

-The Tampa Bay Rays signed him to a minor league contract on December 1, 2011.

-Núñez was granted free agency after the 2012 season with the Tampa Bay Rays and signed with Seattle Mariners on a minor league contract for the 2013 season with an invite for spring training.
+The Tampa Bay Rays signed Núñez to a minor league contract on December 1, 2011.
+Núñez was granted free agency after the 2012 season with the Tampa Bay Rays and signed with Seattle Mariners on a minor league contract for the 2013 season with an invitation for spring training.

 Pitching style

 Núñez is a fastball/slider pitcher with a 94-mph fastball that can reach 97 MPH.
 He also has a hard sinker.
 He has a three-quarters arm slot and can throw a changeup, but it's apparently a secondary pitch.

 Personal

 During the offseason, Núñez lives in San Jose de las Matas, Dominican Republic.
 Also During the offseason Jhonny pitches in the Dominican Winter League LIDOM for The Gigantes del Cibao.